 Fi surveyed over 1,000 dog owners nationwide about back-to-the-office

 The Great Resignation, The Great Reshuffling, no matter what you call it, the importance of employee retention and hiring is at an all-time high.
 With a lot of companies considering back-to-the office plans, Fi decided to survey America’s dog owners to see how much of a role our furry friends play in their work-related decision making.
 It turns out, that role is pretty big.
-Which isn’t that surprising because look at this face:
+Which isn’t that surprising because look at these faces:

 Dogs in the Office Make You a More Competitive Employer